 The artificial sweeteners are chemicals added to certain foods and drinks to give them a sweet taste.
 They can also come in various forms for home use.
 Generally speaking, these artificial sweeteners are used to provide a taste similar to that of sugar, but without the carbohydrate and calorie content of sugar.
 For this reason, but also because a tiny amount of sweetener is enough to sweeten foods and drinks, this product has become very popular among consumers and manufacturers.

 Yet the benefits of artificial sweeteners may be outweighed by their negative health effects.
-Indeed, there are long-standing debates about the harmful effects of sweeteners, including possible links between these products and the risks of developing a cancer.
+Indeed, there are long-standing debates regarding the harmful effects of sweeteners, including possible links between these products and the risks of developing a cancer.
 If opinions differ on the subject, a new study led by researchers from the Sorbonne Paris Nord University and INSERM has shown that the link between artificial sweeteners and cancer is very real.

 Specifically, the results of the study published in the journal PLOS Medicine showed that those who consume any type of artificial sweetener have up to a 22% increased chance of developing cancer compared to those who do not.
 The scientists also clarified that aspartame and acesulfame potassium – sweeteners widely used in so-called “light” drinks – presented higher risks compared to other types of sweeteners.
 In contrast, sucralose seemed to be less associated with cancer.
 The researchers also found that the risks increased with the amount of sweetener consumed.